Bonded by Love for Product

 Spending time together is important too.
 As it’s becoming safe to travel in the US again, we are starting to plan our first post-pandemic in-person offsite!
 (Wait, as a fully remote team, maybe it should actually be called an onsite?! :) We’re super excited to bring the full Universe team together, especially as this time around there are many new team members who have never met IR before.
 We currently do online offsites about once a quarter, and prior to the pandemic, we did annual in-person offsites for brainstorming, strategizing, and goal-setting, as well as getting to know each other beyond the screen.
 We can’t wait to do that again.

 As a distributed team, Slack is our office.

-Our vision is that at any moment, anyone at the company can see the flow of work at a glance, and how their work is contributing to company goals.
-Any employee at Universe should be able to quickly and easily understand why they’re doing the work they’re doing and how it's going to impact our team’s goals.
+Our vision is that anyone here can see at any time how their work is contributing to the goals of our company.
+We want everybody to be able to quickly and easily understand why they’re doing the work they’re doing and how it's going to make an impact.

-Everything we that we produce needs to be extremely useful, beautiful and fun, but to us, that’s just table stakes.
+Everything we produce is useful, beautiful, and fun.
+But to us, that’s just table stakes.